veikman/yamlwrap/README.md

 ## History

 `yamlwrap` was originally part of `django-yamldoc`, when that project was called `vedm`.
 It became its own module in 2021.

-The project is still in a rudimentary state because it seeks to be idempotent;
-a goal incompatible with the arbitrary markup schemes that may exist in YAML.
+Later that year, internal logic based on Python regexes was stripped out in favour of `punwrap`, resulting in a more narrow focus (Markdown instead of arbitrary markup) and substantial behavioural changes (v2.0.0).

 ## Legal